Delta CI jobs for Salesforce: only deploy the latest changes

 Some developers may be familiar with the sfdx-git-delta plugin, which can be used alongside automation tools such as Jenkins to achieve delta CI jobs.
 Building a CI/CD process with open-source tools can take time to set up and then needs to be maintained, so that approach involves a lot of up-front effort and requires an ongoing time commitment.

-Gearset’s CI tooling works out of the box and is maintained for you by our responsive development team who are experts in DevOps.
+Gearset’s CI/CD tooling works out of the box and is maintained for you by our responsive development team who are experts in DevOps.
 Setting up a CI job in Gearset is really straightforward, and it’s easy to keep an eye on all your CI jobs from the user-friendly dashboard.

 To set up a delta CI job in Gearset: